cirosantilli/rails-cheat/README.md

 Every non-Rails-specific gem will not be in this repository, e.g.: HAML, Capybara, factory_girl, etc.
+A likely possible for them is the [Ruby Cheat](https://github.com/cirosantilli/ruby-cheat).

 ## Location of the main cheats